-The choir was most honoured to be asked back to the Dolfor Community Hall (Powys ).
+The choir returns to Dolfor.
 This time to help raise funds for the Royal Shrewsbury Hospital League of Friends, writes Andrew Faulkner.

 The choir had travelled with guest soloist Kathryn Nash.
 St Asaph born Kathryn has strong family ties with Denbigh.
 Naturally, she has a strong affinity with the choir.